crazedsanity/cs-multiproc/README.md

-When building libraries using cs-multiThread, it is important to understand the ideology of it: a main script (parent) is written that implements cs-multiThread and is used to run external scripts (children).
+When building libraries using CS Multi-Proc, it is important to understand the ideology of it: a main script (parent) is written that implements CS Multi-Proc and is used to run external scripts (children).
 The theory is as follows:

 PARENT